DigitalScriptorium/ds-open-refine/instructions/merge-new-data.md

 #### Removing working columns and merging new reconciliations with previous ones in data dictionaries
 11. On the `ds_qid_add` column, facet by selecting `Facet -> Customized facets -> Facet by blank`
 12. Select `FALSE` for applied facet to `ds_qid_add` column
-13. Apply JSON recipe to merge new data values into existing data, remove unnecessary columns, remove whitespace: [JSON][merge-clean-recon-data]
+13. Apply JSON recipe to merge new data values into existing data, remove unnecessary columns, remove whitespace
+- for name data: [JSON][merge-clean-name-recon-data]
+- for title data:
+- for all other data:

 #### Sorting data values alphabetically by as_recorded strings